 Very Dark & Strong Maple Syrup

-Prior to 2015, the darkest grade of maple syrup was called Grade C or Commercial, and retail sales of this grade as "table syrup" were not permitted.
+Prior to 2015, selling this darkest grade of maple syrup as "table syrup" was not permitted.
 Fortunately, the international community realized that the darkest syrup is quite tasty and retail sales were permitted.
-It has proven to be quite popular for good reason.
-When you need that extra punch of maple flavor, this is the one for you.
+Very Dark & Strong syrup has proven to be quite popular for good reason.
+When you are looking for a mineral rich syrup or just need that extra punch of maple flavor, this is the one for you.

 Sampling Very Dark & Strong Maple Syrup